-To automate mapping tabular summary statistics to VCF, we developed open-source Python3 software (Gwas2VCF; Table 2).
+To automate mapping tabular summary statistics to VCF (including NHGRI-EBI format), we developed open-source Python3 software (Gwas2VCF; Table 2).
 The application reads in metadata and variant-trait associations using a user-defined schema.
 During processing, variants are harmonised using a supplied reference genome file to ensure the non-effect allele matches the reference sequence enabling consistent inter-study comparisons.
 Insertion-deletion variants are left-aligned and trimmed for consistent representation.
 Finally, the VCF is indexed using tabix 19 and rsidx 21 which enable rapid queries by genomic position and dbSNP identifier, respectively.
 We have developed a freely available web application providing a user-friendly interface for this implementation and encourage other centres to deploy their own instance (Table 2).

-Once stored in a GWAS-VCF file, summary statistics can be read and queried using R or Python programming languages with our open-source libraries (Table 2).
+Once stored in a GWAS-VCF file, summary statistics can be read and queried using R or Python programming languages with our open-source libraries (Table 2) or from the command line using for example: bcftools 19, GATK 22 or bedtools 23.
+Alternatively, GWAS-VCF may be converted to NHGRI-EBI format or any other tabular format to support incompatible tools.
 Further, gwasglue provides convenient R programming functions to automate preparation of genetic association data for downstream analysis (Table 2).
 Currently, methods exist for streamlining variant fine-mapping, colocalisation, MR 4 and data visualisation.
 New methods are being actively added and users may request new features via the repository issues page.

 To encourage adoption, we made openly available over 10,000 complete GWAS summary statistics in VCF format as part of the IEU GWAS database.
 These studies include a broad range of traits, diseases and molecular phenotypes initially collected for the MR Base platform 24.

 A limitation of current summary statistics outputs, including GWAS-VCF, is a lack of a stable substitution-specific identifier for labelling individual variant-trait associations which is especially problematic at multiallelic loci.
 Published summary statistics often use rsid 25 to identify variants but these are in practice locus identifiers, and do not distinguish between multiple alternative alleles observed at the same site.
 The reason this is a problem is that in GWAS every data point represents the effect of a specific substitution, and if an identifier is used that is not unique by substitution it cannot technically be considered an identifier.
 An alternative approach is to concatenate chromosome, base-position and allele fields into a single string, but this is non-standardised, and genome build specific.
 Worst still is the common approach of a mix of these identifiers within a single file.
-In version 1.0.0 of the GWAS-VCF specification we propose querying by chromosome and base-position, retaining rsid as the variant identifier.
-The tools we develop perform filtering to retain the target substitution.
-But we acknowledge that this approach can be cumbersome and difficult to interoperate with other software.
+In version 1.0.0 of the GWAS-VCF specification we suggest querying variants by chromosome and base-position and filtering the output to retain the target substitution (implemented in our parsers), but we acknowledge that this approach can be cumbersome and difficult to interoperate with other software.
 The ideal solution is to store each alternative allele on a single row and use the VCF ID field to store a unique substitution identifier.
 We have reviewed several existing substitution identifier formats as candidates for the variant identifier field, to be implemented in the next version of the specification (Supplementary Table 2).
 However, we refrain from making a unilateral choice at this juncture because successful implementation will require consultation from a range of stakeholders.
 The genetics community uses different approaches already to deal with the problem of substitution identification and there is a need to coalesce upon a single format.